yogarajalakshmi-s/data-science-projects/README.md

   - Organization and city of prize winners

 **Learnings**
-  - Creating Chotopleth to display data on a map
+  - Creating Choropleth to display data on a map
   - Creating Sunburst charts with plotly
   - Creating Histogram in seaborn